masasin/masasin.github.io/docs/cv/work/coop.md

 That reduced the creation time of 80% of new drawings from hours to around 10 minutes.

 ## Junior Project Engineer, [Kevin Quan Studios](https://kqbikes.com)
 _September to December 2011.
-Toronto, ON, Canada_
+Toronto, ON, Canada._

 ???+ summary